Essential Oils: Some Things to Consider

 If you still choose to use them…

-For me, these realizations are more than enough to make me seriously reconsider my use of essential oils for any purpose.
+I've never been an essential oils user, but if I was these realizations would be more than enough to make me seriously reconsider my use of essential oils for any purpose.

 If you’ve been using them for a while and feel unsure about how you’d get along without them, here are some suggestions that might be helpful.